MWloszek/dynamixfrontend.github.io/README.md

 * Place comments on a new line above their subject.
 * Keep line-length to a sensible maximum, e.g., 80 columns.
-* Make liberal use of comments to break CSS code into discrete sections.
 * Use "sentence case" comments and consistent text indentation.

-Tip: configure your editor to provide you with shortcuts to output agreed-upon comment patterns.

 Example: